US Capitol closing to public until April amid virus outbreak

 In a statement, the House and Senate sergeants at arms said congressional office buildings and the Congressional Visitor Center, through which tourists enter the Capitol, were also being shuttered.

 In an email to lawmakers’ offices, the sergeants at arms said the Capitol will be closed to all tours, including special ones led by House and Senate members and their aides.
-No tours will be permitted in the Capitol Visitor Center, the massive three-level underground structure, which opened in 2008 and had greeted more than 21 million visitors through 2018, the email said.
+No tours will be permitted in the Capitol Visitor Center, a massive three-level underground structure, which opened in 2008 and had greeted more than 21 million visitors through 2018.

 Lawmakers’ offices will be required to meet any official visitors at building entrances, and they were asked to escort them out after the meetings.

-Note: This story has been corrected to show the Spanish flu closure was in 1918, not in 2018.